“No, thank you.”

 “I need a group to help find any Renegades in the city.”
 She finally bites into the soaked biscotti, letting the hot liquid and dissolved biscuit slide down her tongue.
 “I want him to be on it.”

 But she remembered those eyes, when she saw them again during the press release his group gave with the Abra sale.
-It was a surprise when he came into the cafe in Vermilion after the Zapdos attack, where he asked Sabrina to be her student.
+It was a surprise when he came into the cafe in Vermilion after the Zapdos attack and asked Sabrina to be her student.
 It impressed her, the way he spoke so confidently among a group of the most important people in the region, with just a brief stumble upon seeing them all so unexpectedly.

 “Young.”
 Diana doesn’t sound skeptical so much as thoughtful.
 “Hero at the Casino, yes, but not a detective.
 Not even symbolic, like the girls.”

 The ceremony honoring the heroes of that day was a spot of brightness for the city after a week of gloom.
-She’d been the one to suggest it to the mayor, who was happy to stand on a stage and hang medals around the necks of a couple dozen citizens and visitors to the city who’d gone above and beyond, that day.
+She’d been the one to suggest it to the mayor, who was happy to stand on a stage and hang medals around the necks of a couple dozen citizens and visitors to the city who’d gone above and beyond during the quakes and aftermath.

 All three girls from the casino had to be convinced to be there, especially after Mr. Verres insisted that he not.
 They objected that if he didn’t deserve praise none of them did, but he’d pointed out that someone had to take credit for the Renegades’ defeat and plenty already know they were directly involved, while publicizing his role in the story would just tip other Renegades off to how nearby psychics might forewarn their victims.